philc/book-notes/four thousand weeks - oliver burkeman.md

   your nose, or in your pocket, throughout your working day, and often on weekends, too."
 * A belief in the afterlife lessens the pressure to "see it all" before you die.
-* Digital tools like Facebook, email, and dating sites help us more efficiently sort through choices but also expose us to unreal amounts of new choices.
+* Digital tools like Facebook, email, and dating sites help us more efficiently sort through choices but also expose us to unrealistic amounts of new choices.
 * Ticking things off of a bucket list suffers the same dynamic of any TODO list: it's infinite, and so making one's happiness tied to completion or progress will be unsatisfying.
 * "The more efficient you get, the more you become 'a limitless reservoir for other people's